the-turing-way/the-turing-way/book/website/communication/aa.md

 (communication-aa-motivation)=
 ## Motivation and Background
 The academic landscape is rapidly changing in favour of research projects involving large collaborations and interdisciplinary teams.
-This makes decisions concerning academic authorship hard to navigate and especially the need to consider different contributions fairly.
+This makes decisions concerning academic authorship hard to navigate and especially the need to consider different types of contributions fairly.
-Consequently, there is a shift in how researchers are thinking about assigning authors to research outputs and what types of contributions are valued.
+Consequently, there is a shift in how researchers are thinking about assigning authorship for research outputs and what types of contributions are recognised and therefore valued.